 Offering attractive alternatives to the demand for addictive drugs

-5. If an environmental impact assessment has been in place for a number of years, it is logical that there should also be an internal environmental impact assessment for all important policy decisions which takes into account the legitimate interests of safety and health, especially of children, young people, families and the elderly.
+5. If an environmental impact assessment has been in place for several years, it is logical that there should also be an internal environmental impact assessment for all important policy decisions which considers the legitimate interests of safety and health, of children, young people, families and the elderly.

-Here it becomes clear that in addition to the youth, social and health authorities, the police also have excellent opportunities in a "municipal preventive council" to play an active role at an early stage, instead of merely resolving crimes and securing criminals in a reactive manner.
+Here besides the youth, social and health authorities, the police also have excellent opportunities in a “municipal preventive council” to play an active role at an early stage, instead of resolving crimes and securing criminals in a reactive manner.